-While using VBA you may have encountered many different errors (or bugs).
+While using VBA, you may have encountered many different errors (or bugs).
 These VBA errors fall into 3 categories: Compile error, Runtime error and Logical error.
 These VBA errors are discussed in turn below.

-First we will discuss about the Compile error.
+First we will discuss the compilation error.
 Compile errors are one of the types of VBA errors that occur during the compilation of your code.
-While compiling your code, the Visual Basic Editor goes through each line of your code and since compile errors are recognized as being illegal, if the compiler runs into any compile error it immediately highlight that line of code (or codes) as errors by the VBA compiler before your macro starts to execute.
+While compiling your code, the Visual Basic Editor goes through each line of your code and since compile errors are recognized as being illegal, if the compiler runs into any compile error, it immediately highlights that line of code (or codes) as errors by the VBA compiler before your macro starts to execute.

 Here is an example of a compilation error.

-As you can see from the above picture the VBA compiler tells you the nature of this type of error.
-In fact VBA compiler also tells you how to solve a compile error by telling you what exactly you did wrong.
-In the above picture you get the compile error "Block if and without End if".
+As you can see from the above picture, the VBA compiler tells you the nature of this type of error.
+In fact, the VBA compiler also tells you how to solve a compile error by telling you what exactly you did wrong.
+In the above picture, you get the compile error "Block if and without End if".

 Another example of a compilation error:

-A type of VBA error that occurs during the execution of your code or macro.
-This type of error cause the program to crash (stop abruptly).
-Again just like a Compile error, Runtime error are also generally easier to solve.
+This is a type of VBA error that occurs during the execution of your code or macro.
+This type of error causes the program to crash (stop abruptly).
+Again, just like a compilation error, runtime errors are also generally easier to solve.

 Depending on the structure of your VBA project, you may be given the option to debug the code, (see below).
 In this case, if you click on the Debug button on the debug message box, it causes the line of code that generated the VBA error to be highlighted (in yellow) in your VBA editor.

-However If your code is much more complex then you can get more information on the reason for the VBA error by looking at the values of the variables in use.
+However, If your code is much more complex, then you can get more information on the reason for the VBA error by looking at the values of the variables in use.
 This can be done in the VBA editor by simply placing your mouse cursor over the variable name, or by opening the local variables window (by selecting View>Locals Window).

-For example, suppose you have 3 variables A, B and C. A has value 3(A=3), b has value 4(B=4) and c has value 2(C=2).now you may code your macro to add variable A and C while you actually needed to add variable A and B. The result will be incorrect but the macro will still run and not crash.
+For example, suppose you have 3 variables: A, B and C. A has value 3(A=3), b has value 4(B=4) and c has value 2(C=2).
+Now, you may code your macro to add variable A and C while you actually needed to add variable A and B. The result will be incorrect, but the macro will still run and not crash.